Elysys/Docs/_docs/ebg/EBG User Guide.md

 -   Bank interfaces (i.e Goldman Sachs, JP Morgan, etc).

-## VISUAL REPRESENTATION OF THE SETUP PROCESS
+## Visual Representation of the Setup Process

 ![/assets/img/ElysysElectronicBankGatewayGuide2.0/image001.png](../../assets/img/ElysysElectronicBankGatewayGuide2.0/image001.png)

-## RECOMMENDATIONS
+## Recommendations

 **We highly recommend that all the following steps are taken in *one entity* dedicated to EBG processes.**

 ![/assets/img/ElysysElectronicBankGatewayGuide2.0/image003.png](../../assets/img/ElysysElectronicBankGatewayGuide2.0/image003.png)

-## HOW TO ACCESS THE EBG INTERFACES ON THE CLIENT SIDE
+## How to Access the Ebg Interfaces on the Client Side

 Once the interface is enabled from Elysys side, it will appear in Business Central on the client side.
 To access them, you must search for